Anxiety Reduction Interventions for Stroke Survivors

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue them, but please confirm with the research team.

-Is the Anxiety Reduction Bundle a promising treatment for reducing anxiety in stroke survivors?
+What evidence suggests that the Anxiety Reduction Bundle is effective for reducing anxiety in stroke survivors?

 BS